TheJare/ICSTest/README.md

 ## Summary

 Little game-engine-graphics-thing in Iced CoffeeScript, to help me learn this language.
+Iced CoffeeScript is a variant of CoffeeScript that adds callback/async primitives to the language.
+See http://maxtaco.github.com/coffee-script/ for more details.

-Also my first attempt at pushing stuff to github, so if you run into this repo, please bear with me
+This is also my first attempt at pushing stuff to github, so if you run into this repo, please bear with me.

 ## The code